7 Must-See Museums in Delhi

 From modern art to ancient sculptures, regional handicrafts to the history of toilets – go through our list of 7 must-see museums in Delhi.
 Are you already planning a trip?
 Our guide on getting around in Delhi is sure to help as well!

 India National Museum Center (Photo Credit – Gary Todd)

 The one stop shop: National Museum

-The museum opens from 10am to 6pm.
-Fees for foreigners are Rs.
-650 including an audio guide, available in English, German and French, that covers over an hour of information on the collections.
+Fees: INR 650 for foreigners (this includes an audio guide, available in English, German and French, that covers over an hour of information on the collections)

 The mind candy: National Gallery of Modern Art

 The brain-child of Jawaharlal Nehru, this famous museum in Delhi is the place to understand Indian art.
 This is one of the largest collections of modern works, both visual and plastic.
 It has over 14,000 works on display for instance.